-Hi, my name is Paul Stainthorpe.
-Father Fitness is my own personal fitness journey from becoming a first-time Father and to regaining my fitness.
+Hi, my name is Paul.
+I’m a Dad of two and Husband to one.
+Father Fitness is my own personal fitness journey from becoming a first-time Father, to regaining my fitness.

 I’ve always been sport mad from an early age.
 Playing football, basketball and tennis are just some of the sports I used to love and play.
 When I hit my mid 20′s, I’d let myself slide.
 I wasn’t doing anywhere near as much sport and my routine wasn’t consistent enough.
 I was eating too much of the wrong things and drinking far too much alcohol.
 Does my story sound familiar?

 Since the birth of my son in 2009, I changed my life.
-I’m now a fit and healthy Father and I’m trying to set the perfect example to both my kids.
+I’m now a fitter and healthier Dad and I’m trying to set the perfect example to both my kids.
 I love being able to play football with Adam and chase him around in the back garden.
 Obviously some medical conditions are out of your hands but I want to try and add years to my life.
 If you have the chance to improve your health, then why not?

 I completed my 12 Days of Christmas charity challenge for Percy Hedley in 2012.
 This was my first real attempt at raising money for charity.
 It was tough but the help and support from so many people, we did it!

 I attempted to run 12 parkruns in one day at the end of 2013.
 It was run with my friend Lee Nyland and we called the challenge, the ‘12 parkruns of Christmas.’
 Unfortunately after the 11th parkrun I collapsed and was rushed to the RVI in Newcastle, the home of the supported charity Tiny Lives.
 I’ve said it before and I’ll say it again.
 As I’m getting older, I’m realising the importance more and more of giving something back.
 I was down but I’m not out.